What is the Quality Housing Program?

 Quality Housing Program Deductions And Requirements

 Additional zoning deductions will allow a developer to make a larger building when using Quality Housing.
-These deductions are generally small and will not significantly increase the size of a building but can have a some impact on the overall square footage.
+These deductions are generally small and will not significantly increase the size of a building but can have a small impact on the overall square footage.

 Elevated Ground Floor Zoning Deduction